 Special vehicles like semis and commercial vehicles are enlisted with greater responsibility on the roadways due to their sheer size, driving technique and potential to cause greater damage.
-Cantor Crane has found on average these drivers are frequently responsible for the injuries, damages and worse that has been caused by improper driving.
+Cantor Injury Lawyers have found on average these drivers are frequently responsible for the injuries, damages and worse that has been caused by improper driving.

 As no one is allowed to operate a motorized vehicle without insurance, if it is discovered the individual responsible for the accident does not possess insurance, criminal and civil charges can be brought against them to obtain any compensation.

 If you or someone you know is injured during a motorcycle accident and the other party is responsible, that driver is liable for present and future pain and suffering that directly results from said accident.